What is Decision Management?

 - Decision Requirements Modeling

 - Driving the Requirements Process with Decision Modeling

 - Getting started and next steps

-- Technology Check: The class will be conducted in Adobe Connect, a Flash-based environment.
-Please test your environment beforehand at https://admin.acrobat.com/common/help/en/support/meeting_test.htm.
-We will use chat and Q&A to communicate in the class but it is also helpful if we are able to have audio interactions.
-For audio interaction you need a microphone or headset connected to your computer and you need to have downloaded the Adobe Connect Add-in from the test URL above.
+- Technology Check – The class will be conducted in Zoom.
+You can test your connection, video and microphone at https://zoom.us/test.
+Although we will use chat and Q&A to communicate in the class, it is also helpful if we are able to have audio interactions.
+For audio interaction you need a microphone or headset connected to your computer.
+You can test that it is working using the Zoom test link above.

 Quotes from Attendees

 - “Instead of beginning with the data, I now know to start with what decision I am trying to make.”